tethysplatform/tethys/docs/installation.rst

 .. tip::

     If you would like to have access to the Tethys databases through a graphical user interface such as `PGAdmin III <http://www.pgadmin.org/>`_, use the **tethys_super** database user and password as credentials for the connection.
+See the :doc:`./supplementary/pgadmin` article for more information.

 5. Create Settings File and Configure Settings
 ----------------------------------------------